jonazc/mkdice/README.md

 `-s` silent, the passphrase will not be returned to the terminal (standard output)\
 `-z` the passphrase will be shown with zenity information (if available)\
 \
-***Its most handy to make a keyboard shortcut for your preffered command and use it with -x or -z to have the passphrase available.***
+***Its most handy to create a keyboard shortcut for your preffered command and use it with -x or -z to have the passphrase available.***